Adopted Budget and Three-Year Financial Plan

 The Capital Improvement Program (CIP) is an organized five-year timeline for scheduling capital projects and planning long-term debt.
 The annual program calendar starts each September and culminates in March as part of the adopted budget and financial plan.
 This allows for planned capital expenditures and debt issues to be finalized and included in the City's adopted budget for the upcoming year.

 The CIP process is intended to provide a format for departments to submit capital project requests to the City Manager and to the City Council for review and evaluation.
 Approved capital projects are scheduled into the CIP timeline.
 The first year of the Capital Improvement Program is included as part of the City's adopted budget and also determines the amount of bonds and other debt instruments to be issued over the upcoming year.

 Annual Comprehensive Financial Report

 State law requires that all general purpose local governments publish a complete set of financial statements within nine months of the close of each fiscal year.
 This set of documents must be presented in conformity with accounting principles generally accepted in the United States of America and audited in accordance with auditing standards accepted in the United States of America by a firm of licensed certified public accountants or by the State Auditor's Office.
-Pursuant to that requirement, the City of Iowa City publishes the Comprehensive Annual Financial Report at the close of each fiscal year.
+Pursuant to that requirement, the City of Iowa City publishes the Comprehensive Annual Financial Report (CAFR) at the close of each fiscal year.